 3. The Medisave withdrawal limit is not sufficient for pre-delivery medical care

 The gynaecologist visits, scans and other medical check-ups prior to delivery can add up to a hefty sum.
 Parents-to-be can easily fork out between $1,200 to $1,500 for pre-delivery medical care, provided it is not a complicated pregnancy.
 The Medisave withdrawal limit of $450 is barely sufficient for all these expenses.
-Forking out additional cash for these medical care and checks can be challenging for some families (read how you can save on prenatal checkups and delivery charges).
+Forking out additional cash for these medical care and checks can be challenging for some families.

 Now, we can fork out lesser cash during our pre-delivery medical care!
 After the announcement of Budget 2016, the government will double up the Medisave withdrawal limit for pre-delivery medical expenses from $450 to $900 with immediate effect.
 This will certainly reduce the need to top up more cash during gynaecologist visits.